pulse2percept/pulse2percept/doc/topics/models.rst

 Photovoltaic stimulation
 ^^^^^^^^^^^^^^^^^^^^^^^^

+:py:class:`~pulse2percept.stimuli.PhotovoltaicEncoder` and
+:py:class:`~pulse2percept.stimuli.PRIMAEncoder` turn an image or video into the pulsed near-infrared schedule that drives a photovoltaic subretinal array.
-Photovoltaic subretinal arrays are driven by pulsed near-infrared light, which :py:class:`~pulse2percept.stimuli.PhotovoltaicEncoder` and :py:class:`~pulse2percept.stimuli.PRIMAEncoder` produce from an image or a video.
-Two models consume that stimulation, and they answer different
+Two models consume it, and they answer different questions:
-questions:

 :py:class:`~pulse2percept.models.retina.ScoreboardModel`
-    Visualizes normalized optical drive: where the light lands and how bright it is relative to a fully lit pixel.
-No retinal response is modeled.
+    Visualizes normalized optical drive: where the light lands, relative to a fully lit pixel.
+No retinal response.

 :py:class:`~pulse2percept.models.retina.Ho2018Model`
     Predicts a phenomenological network-mediated retinal response.
-Each pulse period's radiant exposure (irradiance x ON duration) drives a Gaussian of ``rho=97.5`` um -- one standard deviation of the 195 um pON receptive field [Ho2018]_ reports for degenerate rat retina -- and the resulting per-pulse drive map is filtered by the difference of low-pass cascades [Ho2018]_ used to summarize photovoltaic spike-triggered averages.
-The response is transient: a static image at a fixed pulse rate produces an onset response that then adapts.
+Each pulse period's radiant exposure (irradiance x ON duration) drives a Gaussian of ``rho=97.5`` um, one standard deviation of the 195 um pON receptive field [Ho2018]_ reports for degenerate rat retina.
+A difference of low-pass cascades then filters the per-pulse drive maps, so the response is
+    transient: a static image at a fixed pulse rate gives an onset response that adapts.

 .. warning::

     :py:class:`~pulse2percept.models.retina.Ho2018Model` reconstructs the
-    structure and timing of [Ho2018]_, not validated PRIMA percepts.
-It models
+    structure and timing of [Ho2018]_, not validated PRIMA percepts:

-    *  the pON center response of degenerate (RCS) rat retina only, with no antagonistic surround and no pOFF pathway;
+    *  pON center response of degenerate (RCS) rat retina only, with no antagonistic surround and no pOFF pathway;
-    *  a linear radiant-exposure activation law normalized to Ho's 9 mW/mm^2, 4 ms reference pulse, with no fitted irradiance, pulse-duration or frequency nonlinearity;
+    *  a linear radiant-exposure activation law normalized to the 9 mW/mm^2, 4 ms reference pulse of [Ho2018]_, with no fitted irradiance, pulse-duration or frequency nonlinearity;
-    *  no photovoltaic circuit or electric-field model, no electrode-retina distance effect, and no wavelength or device-specific conversion efficiency -- an 880 nm PRIMA pixel and a 915 nm pixel of a different design produce the same response to the same radiant exposure.
+    *  no photovoltaic circuit or electric-field model, no electrode-retina distance effect, and no wavelength or device-specific conversion efficiency, so an 880 nm PRIMA pixel and a 915 nm pixel of another design respond identically to the same radiant exposure;

-    Its default temporal coefficients reproduce the Table 1 population timing landmarks of [Ho2018]_ but are not coefficients that paper publishes, and nothing in the model is calibrated to human brightness or contrast perception.
+    *  default temporal coefficients matched to the Table 1 timing landmarks of [Ho2018]_ rather than published by it, and no calibration to human brightness or contrast perception.

 Cortical stimulation
 ~~~~~~~~~~~~~~~~~~~~